Patti Deutsch

-Patricia Deutsch Ross (born Elaine Patricia Deutsch; December 16, 1943 – July 26, 2017) was an American actress and comedian who was well known as a recurring panelist on the 1970s game shows Match Game and Tattletales.
+Patricia Deutsch Ross (born Elaine Patricia Deutsch; December 16, 1943 – July 26, 2017) was an American actress who was known as a recurring panelist on the 1970s game shows Match Game and Tattletales.

 Early life

 Deutsch was born in Pittsburgh, Pennsylvania.
 She graduated from Taylor Allderdice High School in 1961.
 She then attended Bennington College, Carnegie Mellon, the University of Texas at Austin, and the University of Southern California within a four-year period.

 Career

 Stage

 Early in her career, Deutsch starred in local productions of Neil Simon's California Suite at La Mirada and Long Beach.
 She also worked alongside Sid Caesar "as his new Imogene Coca" at the Rainbow Grill in New York City.

 Improv

 In the 1960s and early 1970s, Deutsch was a member of Ace Trucking Company, an improvisational comedy group whose members also included Bill Saluga, Fred Willard, George Memmoli, and Michael Mislove.
 Ace Trucking Company performed regularly on This Is Tom Jones and The Tonight Show with Johnny Carson, and also recorded a sketch album with RCA.
 She has stated she was the original “Truckette”.